Essenceia/essenceia.github.io/content/projects/alibaba_cloud_fpga/index.md

     caption="wiring driagram to connect jlink jtag probe to fpga board"
 >}}

-JTAG is a parallel protocol where `TDI` and `TMS` will be captured on the `TMS` rising edge.
+JTAG is a parallel protocol where `TDI` and `TMS` will be captured on the `TCK` rising edge.
-Because of this, good JTAG PCB trace length maching is advised in order to minimize skew.
+Because of this, good JTAG PCB trace length matching is advised in order to minimize skew.

 {{< figure
     src="jtag_timing.png"